 What Is Vegan Fashion?

 After a lifetime of being relegated to frumpy outsider status, veganism now takes its place on the catwalk as brands such as Chanel, Hugo Boss, and Hermès dabble in plant leathers.
-But as the term racks up Google searches, let's examine what “vegan fashion” really means.
+But as the term racks up Google searches and the women's vegan fashion market is valued at almost 370 billion dollars, let's examine what “vegan fashion” really means.

 By Sascha Camilli: writer, speaker, activist, and vegan fashion expert.